Advertisement

 Treatment with CALQUENCE should be initiated and supervised by a physician experienced in the use of anticancer therapies.

-Doses should be separated by approximately 12 hours.
+CALQUENCE doses should be separated by approximately 12 hours.

 Missed Dose: If a patient misses a dose of CALQUENCE by more than 3 hours, instruct the patient to take the next dose at its regularly scheduled time.
-Extra capsules of CALQUENCE should not be taken to make up for a missed dose.
+Extra tablets of CALQUENCE should not be taken to make up for a missed dose.

 Click on icon to see table/diagram/image